Skip To Main Content

 January Term

-During January Term, our entire student and faculty communities engage in classes and activities that encourage all to…
+During this unique three-week experience, our entire student and faculty communities engage in classes and activities that encourage all to:

-- Explore unfamiliar subjects, concepts or art forms
+• Explore unfamiliar and intriguing subjects, concepts or art forms;

 The Schedule